fabiansato/fabiansato.github.io/README.md

 Make appropriate changes to the _config.yml file.
 The configuration is pretty trivial.

 ## Features:
-- Powered by Bootstrap 4
+- Con el poder de bootstrap 4
 - Resume generated using a canvas element and PDF.js
 - Support for diagrams using mermaid